whartzler/Class_Project/README.md

 - [ ] Technologies, languages, tools, and algorithms that the team used throughout the project

 ### Next Steps
-- Christy to add the Screenshots for (Confusion Matrix and Accuracy Score)
+- Christy to update ML Section Screenshots for (Confusion Matrix and Accuracy Score)
+  - ML Model in Tableau
 - Project Template Cleanup - WH
 - Screenshots of Tableau to Answer Questions & Dashboard - WH
-- Readme Team
+- Readme Team (Ryan)
-- Database DA
+- Database - DA